SoptikHa2/archlinux-dotfiles/README.md

 After typing `<`, one can press tab so the closing tag will autocomplete.

 ### LaTeX snippets
+Pressing `\ll` turns autocompilation on/off.
+After file is saved, changes will be automatically compiled and pdf viewer (`mupdf`) will be updated.

 After creating new tex file, one can type `article<tab>` which fills in latex preamble with basic declarations.

 `begin` autofills begin block.